top of page

 Puts head down.

-Difficulty following rules.
+Has difficulty following rules.

 Acts aggressively.